Ally Brooke: 2012–2018: The X Factor and Fifth Harmony

 Brooke auditioned for The X Factor in Austin, Texas, not far from her hometown in San Antonio, singing "On My Knees" from contemporary Christian and Latin pop singer Jaci Velasquez.
 For her bootcamp round she sang against Julia Bullock singing "Knockin' on Heaven's Door".
-She was eliminated during the bootcamp round of competition, but was brought back along with Dinah Jane, Normani, Lauren Jauregui, and Camila Cabello to form the group now known as Fifth Harmony.
+She was eliminated during the bootcamp round of competition, but was brought back along with Dinah Jane, Normani Hamilton, Lauren Jauregui, and Camila Cabello to form the group now known as Fifth Harmony.
 The group advanced to the live shows and managed to finish in third place.
 Her grandfather died during the week 4 performance of "Stronger (What Doesn't Kill You)" by Kelly Clarkson.

 After the finale of The X Factor, Fifth Harmony was signed to Syco Music and Epic Records.
 The group released their first extended play (EP), Better Together in 2013, along with the albums Reflection in 2015 and 7/27 in 2016.
 They released their self-titled third studio album Fifth Harmony on August 25, 2017.
 On March 19, 2018, the group announced an indefinite hiatus to focus on solo projects.